mongodb/docs-atlas-cli/README.md

-# docs-atlas-cli
-Source files for the Atlas CLI
+This repository is archived.
+For the source for the MongoDB Atlas CLI documentation, see https://github.com/mongodb/docs.